-The Mexican Genealogical eBook Slaves of Monterrey Nuevo Leon Mexico is, as it’s cover describes it, a compilation of Hundreds of Notary Documents Translated by: Dahlia Rose Guajardo, Dhlia Palacios, Eusebio Benavidez, Tony Vincent Garcia and Crispin Rendon.
+The eBook Slaves of Monterrey Nuevo Leon Mexico is, as it’s cover describes it, a compilation of Hundreds of Notary Documents Translated by Dahlia Rose Guajardo, Dahlia Palacios, Eusebio Benavidez, Tony Vincent Garcia, and Crispin Rendon.

 It is not mentioned in this book but one of my ancestors was a Morisco meaning that his parents were Mulatto and Indian.
-A Mulatto is the designation given to children of a Spaniard and black African.
-The earliest mention of him is In Ciudad Mier in the middle of the 1700’s and this eBook makes me wonder if he or his family were ever slaves.
+A Mulatto is a designation given to children of a Spaniard and black African.
+The earliest mention of him is In Ciudad Mier in the middle of the 1700s and this eBook makes me wonder if he or his family were ever slaves.

-Cover to eBook, Slaves of Monterrey Nuevo Leon:
+Cover to eBook, Slaves of Monterrey Nuevo Leon Mexico:

 This book does contain valuable genealogical information.
-Specially if you find your ancestors within the pages of this eBook.
+Especially if you find your ancestors in the pages of this eBook.

-Make sure to download your copy and add it to you collection of genealogy eBooks.
+Make sure to download your copy and add it to your collection of genealogy eBooks.
 If you make any interesting discoveries please let me know int he comments area of this blog.